 - Once done, wash the dal thoroughly.

-- Add 2 cups (300ml) of water and cover the pressure cooker with the lid.
+- Add 3 cups of water and cover the pressure cooker with the lid.

-- Put the weight and keep cooking on high flame until one whistle comes out.
+- Put the weight and keep cooking on a high flame until one whistle comes out.

 - Now lower the flame and after 2 more whistles switch the flame off.